We asked several experts what they thought about how posting jobs has changed in today's age of technology. Here is what they had to say:

-Social media platforms offer an opportunity to job seekers to caste a large net over thousands of applicants.
-Sorting the job posting responses, in hopes of finding the best applicant, can be a nightmare
+Social media platforms offer an opportunity to job seekers to cast a large net over thousands of applicants.
+Sorting the job posting responses, in hopes of finding the best applicant, can be a nightmare.

 Jobs by Wynbi is the first platform to match job postings with job seekers by an exact percentage based on skills and experience from a uniform database.
 Users, aka job seekers, can click a single button to see exactly how well they match to jobs they care about based on their skills, education and experience.
 Employers can also quickly see who out of all their candidates are the best qualified for open positions.
 This means that Employers quickly identify the best candidates, and applicants can quickly identify and apply to jobs where they have the best chance of being hired.
 Jobs by Wynbi is also the first application in this space to seamlessly include a company's current employees in this process.